effieklimi/pgspilot/README.md

 **These will (idempotently):**

-- Download all required files
+- Download all required files (using the 1000 Genome project expansion)
 - Build bcf and bref3 genome references
 - Generate the alt_alleles.db needed for imputation
 - Run a PCA for subpopulation assignment